folio-org/stripes-components/lib/EmptyMessage/readme.md

 ## Props
 Name | Type | Description
 -- | -- | --
-children | element, string | Render the empty message by passing it as a child
+children | node | Render the empty message by passing it as a child